spacecowboy/neo4j-changelog/docs/how_to_label_your_prs.md

 ![Add meta data to PR](https://raw.githubusercontent.com/spacecowboy/neo4j-changelog/master/docs/AddMetaDeta.png)

-To handle null forward merges, you the only additional information required is *which versions include this change*.
+To handle null forward merges, the only additional information required is *which versions include this change*.
 So all that is needed, is version(s) inside brackets: